TigerzJS/AniList/README.md

 # AniList Discord Bot

-This is a Discord Bot with which you can search up AniList[users, animes, recent activities]
+This is a Discord Bot with which you can search up AniList ``users, animes, recent activities`` and with which you can give yourself ``anime recommendations``.

 ## Installation